 French Truck Coffee (4536 Dryades Street)

 Sandwiches, toast, pastries, and the best iced cold-drip coffee New Orleans has to offer, all served in a high-ceilinged, Edison bulb-hung space — that’s what you’ll find at French Truck Coffee.
-There’s no better way to while away a morning, iced latte in hand.
+There’s no better way to while away a morning than with an iced latte in hand.

 Gracious Bakery + Cafe (4930 Prytania Street)